truecharts/pub/website/manual/Quick-Start Guides/01-Adding-TrueCharts.md

 - Preferred Trains: `stable`
 - Branch: `main`

-We also heavily advise people starting with TrueCharts and the rest of this guide to ensure that `core` and `stable` are added to preferred trains.
-Without those two trains you will be unable to follow all the steps we've outlined in the "Quick Start Guides".
+We also heavily advise people starting with TrueCharts and the rest of this guide to ensure that `stable` is added to preferred trains.
+Without this train you will be unable to follow all the steps we've outlined in the "Quick Start Guides".
 You may enable other trains as well, see below for a description of the contents of each train.

 ##### Difference between Stable and Incubator